chbandeira/flutter-todolist/README.md

 - Create a database on Firebase console.

 *This project was created to use in test mode.
-Make changes to use nn production mode.
+Make changes to use in production mode.

 ## Languages and Frameworks